number of nestling,

 hour, only one day from

-fledging, they couldn’t coordinate
+fledging, they still couldn’t coordinate

-they were clumsy.
-At that exact
+before, they were clumsy.
+That’s when

-moment, I took this picture.
+I took the picture.

 I still can’t be